 A project team has been meeting since the summer of 2016 and recently selected Baskervill, a well-regarded local architecture firm, to provide a design for this cafe space (the former choir room at the Three Chopt end of the parish house).

 Members of the project team discussed the vision and showed Baskervill's designs during the Sunday Forum on March 26.
 You can listen to that presentation, as well as to the questions asked, here.
-It's not too late to ask questions, though.
-A schedule of Q & A sessions is listed below.
 We've also got an FAQ sheet.
+In addition, the project team has offered a dozen Q&A sessions in the space proposed for the cafe.

 It is essential that your gift to the café not affect the fulfillment of your pledge to the annual giving campaign.